Prof Stefan (B.P.S.) van Eck

 During 1995 the University of Pretoria’s Faculty of Law awarded the “Best Book of the Year” prize to Van Jaarsveld and Van Eck for Principles of Labour Law 2002 and during 1996 he was awarded the Best Student Award by the University of Pretoria Law School in preparation of Attorney’s Admittance Exam.

-He acted as Deputy Dean of the Faculty of Law between April and June 1999, he served as Head: Department of Mercantile Law between 1 October 2007 and 31 December 2015 and he has served on the management board of the University of Pretoria Legal Aid Clinic since 2002.
-He was chairperson of the University of Pretoria Centenary Celebrations Committee.
+He acted as Deputy Dean of the Faculty of Law between April and June 1999, and served as Head of the Department of Mercantile Law between 1 October 2007 and 31 December 2015.
+He has served on the Management Board of the University of Pretoria Law Clinic since 2002.
+He was Chairperson of the University of Pretoria Centenary Celebrations Committee.